DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

 }
 ```

-### How do I test code that reasons about the current date/time?
+### How do I Test Code That Reasons About the Current Date/Time?

 A bad solution is to use a static method (such as joda time's `setCurrentMillisFixed`) to set the current date.